Chart Color Schemes

 Health performance in Cooran is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Cooran faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 49% of the total population (around 917 people), compared to the national average of 55.3%.
+The rate of private health cover is relatively low at approximately 49%, covering around 888 people out of the total population.

-The most common medical conditions in the area are arthritis and asthma, impacting 9.6 and 8.7% of residents respectively.
-However, 67.7% of residents declared themselves completely clear of medical ailments, compared to 68.1% across the rest of Queensland.
-As of 2021, 19.4% of Cooran's population is aged 65 and over (around 361 people), which is lower than the 24.5% in the rest of Queensland.
-Despite this, Cooran performs better than the general population in health metrics.
+Nationally, this figure stands at 55.7%.
+The most common medical conditions in the area are arthritis and asthma, affecting 9.6% and 8.7% of residents respectively.
+Conversely, 67.7% of residents report being completely clear of medical ailments, compared to 68.1% across the rest of Queensland.
+The area has 19.5% of residents aged 65 and over, comprising approximately 352 people, which is lower than the 24.5% figure for the rest of Queensland.

 Frequently Asked Questions - Health